 But here’s the secret weapon, the property is also growing.
 If the value of the house grows to $400k it’s the same thing as having $400k in savings in home equity that can be released into cash if you need it.
 This is how a home can turn into a cash machine.
 Sometimes the growth of a home per year can be more than the people living in the home can save.
 It’s like the home is a secret extra person in a family earning and saving money for you.

 The growth of the asset is after tax and is tax free each year while it’s growing.
 You only pay the tax when you sell the property.
 Paying tax each year vs once at the end makes a huge difference to the growth of an asset.
-It’s something of a super power especially when you layer on the ability to be able to release the equity from a property.
+It’s something of a super power especially when you layer on the ability to be able to release the equity from a property and also investing using a large amount of leverage.

 This is something that can be done in real estate but no other asset class has that ability.
 At least not for people at the lower end of the pool.
 Wealthy business people dealing in millions of dollars get different banking rules than regular people.
 For a regular person if you have built a business worth $200k, a bank isn’t going to release the equity in the business and convert that to cash for you.
 But it will for a property.
 The reason is because property is a real thing.